Open Textbooks: Home

 - Wonder who has adopted open textbooks at UT?
 Find out on this list.

 Reporting your adoptions is important to the Student Government Association.
-The 2016-17 SGA Open Education Awards were given to UT instructors who chose to assign open textbooks, saving students over $135,000 in just one semester.
-Learn more about the SGA Open Education Award, and the 2016-17 winners.
+Since 2017, the annual SGA Open Education Awards honor UT instructors who chose to assign open textbooks, saving students hundreds of thousands of dollars every year.
+Learn more about the SGA Open Education Award and past recipients.

 Why Open Textbooks Are Important